JamesLofty/suspended_macroplastic/README.md

 # suspended_macroplastic

- suspended_macroplastic
-Codes and data for the automated plastic detection routine for experimental tests on the settling and trasnport bed load, suspended and surfaced macroplastic samples
+Codes and data for the bounding box automated detection routine for experimental tests on the settling and trasnport of bed load, suspended and surfaced macroplastic samples

 Author: James Lofty